Windows 365 vs. AVD: What’s best for your business?

 Since the announcement of Windows 365 at Microsoft Inspire this past June, the new Cloud PC category of computing has caused a lot of interest – and, truthfully, some confusion.
 Confusion for customers who are already on Microsoft’s existing cloud-based Windows operating system, Azure Virtual Desktop (AVD), and for businesses who are exploring desktop modernization solutions as they look to accelerate digital transformation across their organization.

-With Windows 365 being built on top of Azure Virtual Desktop, the two Desktop as a Service (DaaS) solutions offer quite a few significant differences that you should be aware of.
+With Windows 365 being built on top of Azure Virtual Desktop, the two Desktop as a Service (DaaS) solutions offer several significant differences that you should be aware of.

 Let’s explore these differences – and similarities – and what you need to consider from a technical and licensing perspective when deciding what solution to implement.